atcha/vue-velocity/README.md

 =======
 # vue-velocity
-Component library based on velocity UI kit by InVision : https://www.invisionapp.com/inside-design/design-resources/design-system-dashboard-ui-kit/
+Components library based on velocity UI kit by InVision : https://www.invisionapp.com/inside-design/design-resources/design-system-dashboard-ui-kit/

 This project is made with Vuejs, Vue-cli and TailwindCss